sidhavratha/boo/README.md

 ```
 mvn clean verify -Pits
 ```

-Note that you also need a `default` profile in your `~/.boo/config` that looks like the following:
+Note that in order to run the integration tests you also need a `default` profile in your `~/.boo/config` that looks like the following:

 ```
 [default]